Casey Affleck: 2013–present: Wider recognition

 After dropping out of Lowery's Pete's Dragon in order to star in Manchester by the Sea, Affleck reteamed with the director to star opposite Rooney Mara in the experimental drama A Ghost Story, which premiered at the Sundance Film Festival in early 2017.
 Affleck's character dies suddenly at the outset and he spends much of the film covered by a white sheet with two eye-holes, haunting his former home.
 David Rooney of The Hollywood Reporter said Affleck's performance managed to resonate despite limited time onscreen.
 Peter Debruge of Variety said Affleck "has never been an easy actor to read.
 He's a low-charisma mumbler who tends to keep his characters' emotions bottled up, making him the rare performer who can convey as much with a sheet over his head as he does without."
 Jordan Hoffman of The Guardian described him as "cinema's finest mumbler ...
 I can't even tell if he's speaking or just emitting high-pitched vibrations anymore."
 In 2018, Affleck starred opposite Robert Redford in the outlaw drama The Old Man & the Gun, his third collaboration with Lowery.

 In 2019, he directed, wrote and starred in the survival drama Light of My Life.
 It had its world premiere at the Berlin International Film Festival on February 8, 2019 and received positive reviews from film critics.
 Affleck next starred in Our Friend, opposite Dakota Johnson and Jason Segel, directed by Gabriela Cowperthwaite, based upon a true story revolving around a couple, whose best friend moves in for support, following a cancer diagnosis. which had its world premiere at the 2019 Toronto International Film Festival.
 Affleck next acted in and produced The World to Come, directed by Mona Fastvold alongside Katherine Waterston and Vanessa Kirby.
 In 2023, Affleck played the supporting role of military intelligence officer Boris Pash in Christopher Nolan's biopic Oppenheimer.

 Personal life

 Relationships and family

 Affleck was introduced to actress Summer Phoenix by her brother, Joaquin, in the late 1990s.
 They began dating in 2000, and acted together in both the 2000 film Committed and a 2002 stage production of This Is Our Youth.
 The couple became engaged in January 2004 and married on June 3, 2006, in Savannah, Georgia.
 They have two sons born in 2004 and 2007.
 On August 1, 2017, Phoenix officially filed for divorce, citing "irreconcilable differences", and it was finalized three days later.
 Affleck has said it was an amicable divorce and that they remain friends.

 He has been in a relationship with actress Caylee Cowan since January 2021.

-Alcoholism

-In a 2016 interview, Affleck said that he had been sober for "almost three years ...
-My father was a disaster of a drinker, my grandmother was an alcoholic, my brother spent some time in rehab – it's in our genes."